visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/IntegralCurve_operator.rst

 Appearance
 ^^^^^^^^^^

-The appearance tab specifies how the integral curve will be drawn.
+The appearance tab specifies how the integral curve will be rendered.
 In addition to the Appearance attributes common to all PICS operators, the Integral Curve operator supports the following attributes.